aws-observability/terraform-aws-observability-accelerator/docs/index.md

     We have supporting examples for quick setup such as:

     - Creating an empty Amazon EKS cluster and a VPC
-    - Creating and configure an Amazon Managed Grafana workspace with SSO
+    - Creating and configure an Amazon Managed Grafana workspace with SSO (coming soon)

 ## Motivation